BXTrey5/DS3_Tagging/README.md

   </tbody>
 </table>

-<p>When looking at the subset accuracy of specific tags, we see that more common tags tend to have higher accuracies.
-For example, the most common tag in the testing set, python, has an accuracy of 0.71, while less common tags, such as R, have an accuracy of 0.51.</p>
+<p>When looking at the subset accuracy of specific predicted tags, we see a high variance between different predicted tags.
+Some predicted tags, such as android, generally tend to have a higher accuracy when tested across the different subsections of the data.
+On the other hand, less common tags seemed to have a lower accuracy.
+This may be due to the tags not being represented enough in the Data Set to effectively classify these tags.</p>

 <iframe src="Overall Subset Accuracy.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="Has Code Subset Accuracy.html" width=800 height=600 frameBorder=0></iframe>